ludc/rlstructures/sphinx_docs/source/overview.rst

 * PPO for discrete action space (using recurrent or not recurrent architectures)

-* Dueling DQN for discrete action space (using not recurrent architectures)
+* Double and Dueling DQN with prioritized experience replay buffer for discrete action space (no recurrent architectures)

 * SAC for continuous action space (using not recurrent architectures)